qouteall/qouteall-blog/blog/2025/Cognitive-biases.md

 [Mimetic desire](https://en.wikipedia.org/wiki/Mimetic_theory): We tend to pursur for thing that other people pursue, not based on personal perferences.

+Pack journalism: When journalists communicate together, their views tend to converge to the same.

 ### "Because" justification

 In [an experiment](https://www.researchgate.net/publication/232505985_The_mindlessness_of_ostensibly_thoughtful_action_The_role_of_placebic_information_in_interpersonal_interaction), requesting jumping the queue of using a copy machine: